Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Introduction

-We observed that, in C-ITS, the vehicles do not need information that is too old or too distant.
-Consequently, they do not care if a nearby vehicle also appears in, say, 1000 km away.
-In other words, among various conflicting demands in C-ITS, compromising the global Sybil-resistant has the least impact on the entire system.
-Therefore, in this work, we gave up the pursuit of global Sybil-resistant and instead attempted to address the issue of local Sybil-resistant.
-In other words, a vehicle no longer needs to prove that it is different from every vehicle, but only differs from the given surrounding vehicles.
-This is called ``\textbf{the locality assumption}.''
+We observed that in C-ITS, vehicles don't need outdated or distant information.
+They don't care if a nearby vehicle also appears far away.
+Among conflicting C-ITS demands, compromising global Sybil-resistance has the least impact.
+Therefore, we abandoned pursuing global Sybil-resistance and instead addressed local Sybil-resistance.
+Vehicles no longer need to prove uniqueness from every vehicle, but only the distinctiveness from surrounding vehicles.
+We call this ``\textbf{the locality assumption}.''

 Based on the locality assumption, we proposed a novel method called zero-knowledge Proof of Distinct Identity (zk-PoDI), an extension to the pseudonym systems. zk-PoDI enables a vehicle to prove that it is \textit{not} the owner of a given pseudonym, while not breaking the unlinkability property of the pseudonyms.
 Utilizing the zk-PoDI, a vehicle can prove it is not another vehicle whenever needed, i.e. it is not potentially conducting a Sybil attack, thus its identity is legit and its shared information is trustworthy.
 Zk-PoDI has very few assumptions underlying pseudonyms and thus can be applied to a vast amount of pseudonym systems as an extension.